To setup Bundles in WGits QB, use our Bundle Mapper.

 - Setup a Bundle as a Group in QB, Create an Inventory Assembly that contains the items.
 Assign the products in the Bundle to the Inventory Assembly, the price can easily be set to match that of the Bundle in your DTC platform.
 Now assign the Inventory Assembly to the Group.
 The benefits of this option are, it keeps your COGs correct, and it keeps the original price on the product correct.
 You combine the uses of both Groups and Inventory Assemblies with this method and it seems to work best.

 When you create a Group in QB, you cannot assign a price to a Group, rather, QB uses the individual prices of each of the items in the Group to determine the selling price of the Group.
 This is not the case in most DTC Platforms.
 With your DTC platform, you can create a Bundle and set a price for the Bundle.

-When the Bundle is transferred over to QB in an order from ecommerce system, you must set the prices of the individual items in QB to match the price of the Bundle in your ecommerce system.
+When the Bundle is transferred over to QB in an order from your eCommerce system, you must set the prices of the individual items in QB to match the price of the Bundle in your eCommerce system.

 How does this work?

 Example: Let’s say a bundle named GIFT_PACK is created in your DTC Platform that consists of two items, each selling for $50 each when purchased separately.